gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Documentation enhancements

 This release of Gradle adds more examples and use-case oriented documentation.
-In particular, notable improvements have been made to documentation for the [command-line interface](userguide/command_line_interface.html), [configuring the build environment](userguide/build_environment.html), [dependency management](userguide/dependency_management.html), [Gradle wrapper](userguide/gradle_wrapper.html), and [Provider API](userguide/lazy_configuration.html).
+In particular, notable improvements have been made to documentation for the [command-line interface](userguide/command_line_interface.html), [configuring the build environment](userguide/build_environment.html), [dependency management](userguide/dependency_management.html), and [Gradle wrapper](userguide/gradle_wrapper.html).

 In addition, major improvements were made to discoverability of content through improved navigation in the user manual and DSL reference. docs.gradle.org now loads faster (especially in Asia), is more mobile-friendly, and gives you a much better sense of where you are.